The Grammar Level

 5th Grade Curriculum

-Fifth-grade students begin to look at historical themes as they dig into early American history starting with explorers and ending with the Civil War.
+Fifth-grade students examine historical themes through their literature and historical studies of early America, starting with explorers and ending with the Civil War.
 Students' love and understanding of God develops through their study of the Gospels and an integrated biblical worldview continues across all subjects.

 View Curriculum